csmanea/testing-workshops/oci-ignite-advanced/create-adw/autonomous-data-warehouse.md

 To create a new mTLS connection to Autonomous Database, do the following:

-1. Open SQL Developer tool, and click on the **green cross** to add a new/select database connection:
+1. Open the SQL Developer tool, and click on the **green cross** to add a new/select database connection:

     ![Add a new connection in SQL Developer](images/new-connection-sqldeveloper.png " ")